adalin16/ICL_EE/README.md

 # Impact of Sample Selection on In-Context Learning for Entity Extraction from Scientific Writing

-This repositury provides the system used in our work for in-context learning (ICL) sample selection methods for scientific entity extraction task.
+This repository provides the system used in our work for in-context learning (ICL) sample selection methods for scientific entity extraction task.

 ## Installation